 Ronell Smith is running for the Southlake City Council Place 4 seat, facing opposing candidate MaryGrace Thoennes in the upcoming May 4 general election.
 Incumbent Randy Williamson has reached his term limit.

 Community Impact Newspaper sent Smith a series of questions about his candidacy.
+This article is part of ongoing May 4 election coverage and does not constitute an endorsement of the candidate.
 His written responses, edited for publication style, are below.

 Why did you decide to run for this office?